pcolby/dokit/doc/src/internal/notes.md

 ### Undocumented Services

-Pokit Pro includes the following services with no official documentation to match:
+Pokit Meter and Pokit Pro both include the following services with no official documentation to match:

 * `00001801-0000-1000-8000-00805f9b34fb` - aka Generic Attribute, or `0x1801`.
 * `1d14d6ee-fd63-4fa1-bfa4-8f47b42119f0` - appears to be a Silicon Labs (formerly BlueGiga) OTA Service for updating firmware, which would make sense.

+Additionally, the Pokit Meter includes the following undocumented service:

+* `831d0001-e98e-1fed-e73e-4bb7596f776e` - no idea.

 ## Qt Versions